TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-software.md

     module load program_name
     ```

-## Loading program & adding modules into slurm
+## Loading program & adding modules into Slurm

-When the program is already installed, the user should load it before use or add it into the slurm script.
-If the program was installed by **spack**, the following commands should be given:
+When the program is already installed, the user should load it before use or add it into the Slurm script.
+If the program was installed by **SPACK**, the following commands should be given:

 ```sh
 export SPACK_USER_PREFIX=/project/project_XXX/spack